 Explore Arequipa and opt to take a city tour.
 Take an overnight bus to Cusco.

 Enjoy another free day in Cusco.
+Choose to pre-book the Cusco Cooking Class.

 Learn about the Sacred Valley en route to Ollantaytambo.
 Opt to take a Sacred Valley tour with a visit to a G Adventures-supported women's weaving co-op.